OCTober 1-3, 2021

 Grab your boots and access the stunning backcountry of the Tahoe region on foot!

 Climb over 2,000 feet on the Aerial Tram with 360° views of Lake Tahoe and the High Sierra.
 Skiers, riders, and sightseers alike will love the panoramic 10 minute ride that climbs 2,000 vertical feet and soars above a snowy mountainscape of granite rock and the iconic Tram Face.
 And that's just the beginning.
 Once you reach your destination at High Camp, located at 8,200', breathe in the fresh mountain air and immerse yourself in the High Sierra.
 Explore the entire High Camp Experience with dining, roller skating, pool, hot tub, hiking, geocaching, lawn games and disc golf.
+Be sure to stop by the Registration Booth for your discounted $29 Tram Voucher!
+(Redeemable only during race weekend)

 Check out Tahoe's newest outdoor adventure.
 Located on the iconic Tram Face at Squaw Valley Resort, the Tahoe Via Ferrata towers above The Village at Squaw Valley.
 A Via Ferrata, which means “Iron Road” in Italian, is a protected hiking and climbing experience that scales the iconic rock face.
 Using permanent steel anchors and cables, participants are safely attached to the rock throughout the experience.
 Each participant will be guided along the routes by professionally trained mountain guides.